 The human rights of all people working directly or indirectly for Hobbycraft are a matter of the utmost importance to us.
-Any human rights abuses have no place in our business or in the world in which we live.
-We are committed to ensuring that Hobbycraft has a robust approach to addressing Modern Slavery and human rights abuses within our supply chains.
+Any human rights abuses have no place in our business or in the wider world.
+We are committed to ensuring that Hobbycraft has a robust approach to addressing modern slavery and human rights abuses within our supply chains.

 Our Product Supply Chain

-Hobbycraft sources products from over 100 international trusted partnerships, operating across 10 countries globally.
-Our largest international sourcing countries are China, India, the Philippines, Taiwan and Turkey, which account for 79% of our imports.
-Imports make up c30% of our total stock purchases with the remainder of our goods being sourced from UK suppliers.
+Hobbycraft sources products from over 100 international trusted partnerships, operating across 8 countries globally.
+Our largest international sourcing country is China, with a smaller proportion from Taiwan, Turkey, India and the Philippines.
+Imports make up c30% of our total stock purchases with the remainder of our goods sourced from UK suppliers.

 Hobbycraft has internal practices to address human trafficking and modern slavery in our supply chain.
-We spend a lot of time in our factories conducting product checks as well as factory audits that cover “forced, bonded, indentured, slave and prison labour” which are expressly prohibited.
+We invest a lot of time in our factories conducting product checks as well as factory audits that cover “forced, bonded, indentured, slave and prison labour” which are expressly prohibited.

 All our vendors undergo an Environmental, Social and Governance Audit (ESG) every two years.
 Vendors are also monitored via our sustainability KPIs which are reviewed regularly.

 Risk Assessment, Due Diligence & Measurement of Effectiveness

 At Hobbycraft, we understand the importance of a robust due diligence approach in helping to identify, mitigate and minimise the risk of modern slavery.
 Given the global nature of our sourcing business, it is important that we are vigilant over modern slavery.